Matt Wallner Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins and Matt Wallner (.433 slugging percentage over his past 10 games, including one homer), battle starter Gavin Williams and the Cleveland Guardians at Target Field, Tuesday at 7:40 PM ET.
+After going 1-for-3 in his last game, Matt Wallner and the Minnesota Twins face the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 1:10 PM ET on Wednesday.

-He hit a home run while going 1-for-3 in his previous game against the Guardians.
+In his previous game he had a one-hit showing (1-for-3) against the Guardians.

 Matt Wallner Game Info & Props vs. the Guardians